zainabed/zainabed-blog/content/blogs/angular-know-about-httpclient-unit-testing/index.md

 ### HttpClient Testing Module
 The Angular HTTP testing module provides a class named ``HttpTestingController`` which intercepts any HTTP request initiated by an Angular application.
 It also provides the stub response or error message to the HTTP request.

-In nutsell, it creates a mock server with the desired response for a particular HTTP request.
+In nutshell, it creates a mock server with the desired response for a particular HTTP request.
 Next, create an instance of the HTTP testing controller to emulate mock http calls.

 ```typescript
   beforeEach(() => {